-- GOAL: "A quality natural environment which protects, conserves and enhances the natural resources of the community, and which is compatible with the development of Juno Beach." - Objective 1: The Town shall maintain and update when necessary, a program to protect, enhance and improve water quality of surface waters (Pelican Lake) within the Town. - Policy 1.1: Continually pursue efforts to improve the water quality in Pelican Lake by providing aeration, littoral planting zones, and dredging and clean up of the lake, as well as efforts identified with the overall work program for Pelican Lake. - Policy 1.2: Work cooperatively with the appropriate environmental agencies and entities to improve the environmental qualities and stormwater management of Pelican Lake. - Policy 1.3: Future development around Pelican Lake should be limited to uses of land that do not degrade water quality below acceptable water quality standards. - Policy 1.4: The Town should commit necessary resources to maintain and conserve the environmental integrity of Pelican Lake. - Policy 1.5: Strive to minimize direct or indirect stormwater runoff that may degrade the quality of surface waters through the Town's continued participation in the NPDES (National Pollution Discharge and Elimination System) Stormwater Permitting Program. - Objective 2: To protect and conserve potable water supplies. - Policy 2.1: Promote and institute, where practical, water conservation techniques and programs in cooperation with the South Florida Water Management District and other appropriate agencies and jurisdictions. - Policy 2.2: Continue to cooperate with the South Florida Water Management District in the conservation of potable water supplies during periods of drought, declared water shortages, or water shortage emergencies by supporting the District's Water Shortage Plan. - Policy 2.3: Participate in the formulation and coordinate in the implementation of potable water conservation programs developed by the Town of Jupiter and Seacoast Utility Authority, as part of their current Water Supply Plan and Consumptive Use Permit.
+- GOAL: "A quality natural environment which protects, conserves, restores, maintains and enhances the natural resources of the community, and which is compatible with Juno Beach." - Objective 1: The Town shall maintain and update when necessary, a program to protect, enhance and improve the water quality of surface waters (e.g. Pelican Lake) within the Town's jurisdiction. - Policy 1.1: Continually pursue efforts to improve the water quality in Pelican Lake by providing aeration, planting and maintaining littoral zones, and clean-up of the lake, as well as efforts identified with the overall management plan for Pelican Lake. - Policy 1.2: Work cooperatively with the applicable environmental agencies and entities to improve the environmental qualities, wetland functions, and stormwater management of Pelican Lake. - Policy 1.3: Future development around surface water bodies, including Pelican Lake, under the Town's jurisdiction should be limited to uses of land that do not degrade water quality below acceptable water quality standards. - Policy 1.4: The Town shall commit the necessary resources to maintain and conserve the environmental integrity of Pelican Lake. - Policy 1.5: Utilize the services of The Florida Fish & Wildlife Conservation Commission, Federal wildlife agencies or approved supplier, if stocking of Pelican Lake with fish becomes a desirable situation. - Policy 1.6: Strive to minimize direct or indirect stormwater runoff that may degrade the quality of surface waters through the Town's continued participation in the NPDES (National Pollution Discharge and Elimination System) Stormwater Permitting Program. - Objective 2: To protect and conserve potable water quality and supply. - Policy 2.1: Promote and institute, where practical, water conservation techniques and programs in cooperation with the South Florida Water Management District and other appropriate agencies and jurisdictions. - Policy 2.2: Continue to cooperate with the South Florida Water Management District in the conservation of potable water supplies during periods of drought, declared water shortages, or water shortage emergencies by supporting the District's Water Shortage Plan.